2015 Polish presidential election

 Presidential elections were held in Poland on 10 and 24 May 2015.
-In the first round of voting Law and Justice (PiS) candidate, lawyer and Member of the European Parliament, Andrzej Duda received the greatest number of votes with a share of 34.76%, followed by incumbent president Bronisław Komorowski (with 33.77%), who ran as an independent with the endorsement of the Civic Platform (PO), which he had renounced his membership in after winning the 2010 elections.
-Independent candidate Paweł Kukiz came third with 20.80% of the votes.
+In the first round of voting Law and Justice (PiS) candidate, lawyer and Member of the European Parliament, Andrzej Duda received the highest number of votes with a share of 34.76%, followed by the incumbent president Bronisław Komorowski (with 33.77%), who ran as an independent with the endorsement of the Civic Platform (PO), whose membership he had renounced after winning the 2010 elections.
+Independent candidate Paweł Kukiz came in third with 20.80% of the votes.
 As no candidate had received more than 50% of the votes cast, a second round was held on 24 May between the two highest-placed candidates, Duda and Komorowski.
 This round was won by Duda with 51.5% of the votes, to Komorowski's 48.5%.

 Electoral system

 The president was elected directly by the people to serve for five years, and can be re-elected only once.
 Pursuant to the provisions of the Constitution, the president had to be elected by an absolute majority of valid votes; if no candidate succeeds in passing this threshold, a second round of voting is held with the two candidates who received the largest and second largest number of votes respectively.

 In order to be registered to contest the elections, candidates had to be a Polish citizen, at least 35 years old on the day of the first round of the election, and have collected at least 100,000 voters' signatures.

 According to the article 28, the day of the election had to fall on a Sunday between 100 and 75 days before the end of the term of the incumbent.
 As the term of Bronisław Komorowski would officially end on 6 August 2015, the first round had to occur between 27 April and 22 May, so that the possible dates were theoretically either 3, 10, or 17 May, though in practice only the latter two were realistic possibilities as the first fell on Constitution Day, a national holiday.

 This was the first presidential election carried out following changes in 2011.